 Lead has been taken out from numerous paints and different objects that might have included it in the past because of well-being concerns.
 Lead is still used in car applications involving mag wheel weights and nails.

 Most ore metals have under 10% lead.
-This is extracted, decontaminated and consolidated into the pure metal that is regularly needed for production.
-This process takes a great deal of time and energy, yet also impacting the climate because of the connected mining tasks.
+This is extracted, decontaminated, and consolidated into the pure metal that is regularly needed for production.
+This process takes a great deal of time and energy, yet also impacts the climate because of the connected mining tasks.

-Creation and utilization of lead is expanding around the world.
-About half of manufactured lead is made from recycled lead metal scrap.
-Making the choice to recycle your lead scrap helps to give back utilized lead into a useable material for 35% of the energy needed to mining and refining lead from metal ore.
+The creation and utilization of lead are expanding around the world.
+About half of the manufactured lead is made from recycled lead metal scrap.
+Making the choice to recycle your lead scrap helps to give back utilized lead into usable material for 35% of the energy needed for mining and refining lead from metal ore.

 Stainless Steel Scrap Metal

-Stainless steel (304 and 316) is a ferrous steel metal mixture, which has at least 10.5% chromium and not magnetic.
-It resists rusting, stains and corrodes like common steel.
+Stainless steel (304 and 316) is a ferrous steel metal mixture, which has at least 10.5% chromium and is not magnetic.
+It resists rusting, stains, and corrodes like common steel.
 The volume of chromium in stainless steel impacts resistance to corrosion.
-Stainless steel has somewhere in the range of 13% to 26% of chromium once the metal is blended for corrosive resisting.
+Stainless steel has somewhere in the range of 13% to 26% of chromium once the metal is blended for corrosive resistance.

 Stainless steel is found in many places today.
-Probably the most widely recognized spots to discover 304 and 316 stainless steel is:
+Probably the most widely recognized spots to discover 304 and 316 stainless steel are: